High Hopes for a New Era of Jail Rehabilitation

 Over a photo of the stunning new building in the July 1, 1934 SF Chronicle was the headline “It Looks Like A Resort Hotel”.

-The crowds were also invited to tour the new facility and the farm buildings.
+Crowds of curious citizens from both San Francisco and San Mateo County accepted Sheriff Fitzgerald's invitation to tour the new men's and women's facilities and the jail's various farm buildings.
 Marveling at the pristine cement floors and impeccable cells, visitors also saw the jail’s vast kitchen, laundry, and boiler room areas, as well as its sauerkraut factory-- built to render the cabbage that would be grown at the jail’s farm.